European Union Law and Governance (Graduate)

 |Prof. dr. Regina Valutytė, Programme Director:

-The EULAWG Master program is a unique alliance between a University in an older member State and a University in a “new” member State, that provides a strong and thorough study program of all areas of EU Law, both from a theoretical and a practical point of view.
-The lectures are given by specialists from France, Lithuania and other countries, by Lawyers and Economists, academics and professionals.
-The program is open to students from all countries and the lectures are all in English.
+The EULAWG Master programme is a unique alliance between a University in an older member State and a University in a “new” member State, that provides a strong and thorough study programme of all areas of EU Law, both from a theoretical and a practical point of view.
+The lectures are given by specialists from France, Lithuania and other countries by Lawyers and Economists, academics and professionals.
+The programme is open to students from all countries and the lectures are all in English.
 It is also, and maybe most importantly, open to people who are already working, whether in the public or the private sector, and who wish to improve their knowledge of European legal developments.
 The work of the European Union is now is a part of every area of day-to-day life, in politics, public administration and business.
-It is therefore necessary to master this new legal environment and the skills acquired through the program will, undoubtedly be a booster for most careers and businesses.
+It is therefore necessary to master this new legal environment and the skills acquired through the programme will, undoubtedly be a booster for most careers and businesses.

 |Programme type||Master's studies

 |Tuition fee EU students||2240 EUR/per year|

 - Bachelor's degree of law or an equivalent first university degree with a minimum 3-year study duration (Master 1 for french applicants).

 - English language proficiency - the level not lower than B2 (following the Common Framework of Reference for Language approved by the Council of Europe).
 Distant English language level test is organized for those, who do not possess IELTS or TOEFL certificates.

 Students can participate in ERASMUS+ mobility programme which gives a possibility to study at a university abroad for 1 or 2 semesters and do internship in another country.

 Having completed the Master's Degree study programme, one can work in international law offices of governmental institutions, international organizations, European Union’s institutions, also as judges of courts (first instance courts, appeal courts, courts of final instance), also practice in private enterprises, lobbies and Bar.